meg-gutshall/100-days-of-code/log.md

 ### Day 9: January 9, 2019

-**Today's Progress**: Worked through some of Flatiron's Sinatra section curriculum: MVC Lab, Basic Forms Lab, Nested Forms, and Nested Forms Lab: Pirates!
+**Today's Progress**: Worked through some of Flatiron's curriculum: Sinatra MVC Lab, Sinatra Basic Forms Lab, Sinatra Nested Forms, and Sinatra Nested Forms Lab: Pirates!

 **Thoughts**: I am definitely mentally exhausted right now.
 I feel like I understand the concepts behind MVC and nested forms, it's just writing out the code and the tediousness of making sure everything is going exactly the way it's supposed to is really frying my brain right now.
 I think I'll have to break out the whiteboard again for this last MVC lab in the section and see how that compares to writing psuedocode on the computer.
 [Tweet](https://twitter.com/meg_gutshall/status/1083139056161181697)